 Methodological individualism, cognitive homogeneity and environmental determinism - Clark A. - Source: Journal of Economic Methodology, Volume 10, Number 1, March 2003.

 Abstract: In this paper the author argues that this bias is an inevitable by-product of the methodological individualism adopted within mainstream economics.
 The author concludes that methodological individualism is, therefore, flawed both as a mechanism for accessing the reality of the business world and the power of firms within it, and for teaching others about that reality, particularly as it also acts to undermine student motivation.

 Some Notes on Methodological Individualism: Orthodox and Heterodox Views

+ANDY DENIS, The City University London, October 9, 2006.
 Abstract: 'Methodological individualism' (MI) is often invoked as a fundamental description of the methodology both of neoclassical and Austrian economics, as well as other approaches, from New Keynesianism to analytical Marxism.
 The methodologies of those to whom the theoretical practice of methodological individualism is ascribed differ profoundly on the status of the individual economic agent.
 The present paper looks at the issues involved in making sense of the concept of methodological individualism.
 It is argued that at least three distinct polarities are generally conflated in the critique and defence of methodological individualism: holism versus reductionism, materialism versus idealism, and top-down versus bottom-up thinking.